 Dental health is the most important reason for a bridge.
 Teeth were designed to complement each other.
 Unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing several potentially harmful disorders.

 Increased risk of gum disease has proven to be one of the worst side effects of missing teeth and can be minimized with a bridge.

 Missing teeth can cause speech disorders as they are used to make many of the sounds we use to speak clearly.

 How is a bridge attached?

 The attachment procedure usually takes two or three appointments to complete.
 At the first appointment Drs.
-Keim, Burke or Maltby will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.
+Keim or Burke will prepare the teeth on either side of the gap by removing a portion of the enamel and dentin.

 What materials are used?

 Bridges can be constructed from gold alloys, non-precious alloys, porcelain, or a combination of these materials.
 Porcelain is often bonded to either precious or non-precious metal.